Dudley R. Herschbach: Family

 Herschbach's wife, Georgene Herschbach, served as the Associate Dean of Harvard College for Undergraduate Academic Programs.
 Prior to retirement in 2009, she chaired Harvard College's influential Committee on Undergraduate Education.

+His granddaughter is rugby union player Erica Jarrell-Searcy.

 Awards and honors

 Herschbach is a Fellow of the American Academy of Arts and Sciences, the National Academy of Sciences, the American Philosophical Society and the Royal Chemical Society of Great Britain.
 In addition to the Nobel Prize in Chemistry, he has received a wide variety of national and international awards.
 These include the National Medal of Science, the ACS Award in Pure Chemistry, the Linus Pauling Medal, the Irving Langmuir Award, the Golden Plate Award of the American Academy of Achievement, and the American Institute of Chemists Gold Medal.
 He endowed the Herschbach Medal, which is given by the biennial Conference on Molecular Collision Dynamics, to recognize "outstanding theoretical and experimental contributions to the field."